 - Save time by making the masala while the potatoes are cooking.

 - If you like, you can substitute 6 ounces of cooked green peas, for 6 oz. of potato; add peas to the mixture along with the potatoes.

 - This is a dry curry.
-If you are wanting something with more sauce, add a half a cup of pureed or chopped tomato, after the ginger garlic paste, and cook for 2 to 3 additional minutes, then proceed with the recipe.
+If you are wanting something with more sauce, add a half a cup of pureed or chopped tomato after the ginger garlic paste.
+Cook for 2 to 3 additional minutes, then proceed with the recipe.

 - Try finding small, to medium potatoes of roughly the same size, so they finish cooking at the same time.